XSL stands for EXtensible Stylesheet Language.

 The World Wide Web Consortium (W3C) started to develop XSL because there was a need for an XML-based Stylesheet Language.

-XSL consists of three parts:
+XSL consists of four parts:

 |With the CSS3 Paged Media Module, W3C has delivered a new standard for document formatting.
 So, since 2013, CSS3 is proposed as an XSL-FO replacement.|